warner-benjamin/transformer-from-scratch/exercises/attention_mechanism/socratic_prompt.md

 ### Masking Issues
 - "How are you implementing the causal mask?
 Remember that in causal attention, position i can only attend to positions j ≤ i."
 - "How are you handling the input mask?
-Remember that True in the mask means 'masked out'."
+Remember that True in the mask means attend to the position, False means masked out."
-- "For SDPA, how are you converting our mask format to PyTorch's format?"
+- "Did you try to print the attention and/or causal mask to verify what it looks like?
+Does it match your expectations?"
+- "Do we need to invert the attention mask?
+What about our causal mask?
+Why would we need to invert it?"

 ### Scaling Issues
 - "Are you scaling the attention scores?
 By what factor should you scale them?"